deargle-classes/msbx5500-spring-2020-project/report.md

 3. Docker
 4. Heroku

-The threshold set for deployment for CTU-13 was .3
+The threshold set for deployment for CTU-13 was **0.25550653879194696**, which is the threshold that maximizes the F1 score for our CTU-13 model.

 Each team member shall deploy the final repo individually.